-The Healthcare crisis is becoming so real with the rising relevance of using digital technology in IoMT and healthcare.
-The value of crisis is no longer calculated in monetary terms, instead of studying an uncountable number of use cases where IoMT helps doctors and nurses, such as improved patient experiences and thousands of saved lives with increased efficiency and safe services.
+The Healthcare crisis is becoming so natural with the rising relevance of using digital technology in IoMT and healthcare.
+The value of the problem is no longer calculated in monetary terms, instead of studying an uncountable number of use cases where IoMT helps doctors and nurses, such as improved patient experiences and thousands of saved lives with increased efficiency and safe services.

 Explaining Internet of Medical Things

 Internet of Medical Things is a set of IoT medical devices, systems, connected technology solutions, and infrastructures used in the healthcare industry.
 IoMT has a wide array of applications that include sensor-based spaces and devices, wearables, and applications.
 For instance, sensor-enabled patients can send alerts to nurses and help to monitor patient activities.
 Connected medical devices software for visualization and data analytics transforms data-based insights and valuable information to hospital management, doctors, and medical staff.

 Internet of Medical Things is a branch of IoT and is used to address big data solutions and connected technology.
 Although, IoMT alone captures a significant share in the overall IoT industry.
 A set of properties and benefits offered by advanced technologies such as related medical technology and eHealth contributes to the IoMT segment’s central dominance in the IoT industry.